YourFriendChooly/imbibevintory/README.md

 Returned JSON objects can be configured by adding query parameters to your applications GET requests ( outlined below. )

 ## Usage
-After installing the package dependancies, begin the express server with  **npm start**. !!!(Needs update)!!!
+After installing package dependancies with `npm install`, begin the express server with  `npm dist`.
-This will allow you to connect to two api endpoints, localhost:3000/api_tbs_ and localhost:3000/api_lcbo_
+This will allow you to connect to two api endpoints, `localhost:3000/api/tbs` and `localhost:3000/api/lcbo`

 ### The Beer Store Inventory
-Retrieve Beer Store inventory counts for a specific store and brand ID by sending a GET request to yourserver:port_api_tbs**_STORE_****BRAND**/ (Where store is the location's store ID and brand is the brand ID of the product in question.)
+Retrieve Beer Store inventory counts for a specific store and brand ID by sending a GET request to yourserver:port/api/tbs/:STORE/:BRAND/ (Where store is the location's store ID and brand is the brand ID of the product in question.)
 This will return a JSON object of inventory data in one of several configurable formats (see Configurable Options.)

 ### LCBO Inventory
-Retrieve LCBO Inventory for a product from all locations  by sending a GET request to yourserver:port_api_lcbo/brand.
+Retrieve LCBO Inventory for a product from all locations by sending a GET request to yourserver:port/api/lcbo/:brand.
 As this method will return all the LCBO locations and the current inventory count there are several configurable options to assist in delivering valuable and easy-to-parse information.

 ## Configurable options